two-hundred/celerity-docs/docs/applications/resources/celerity-workflow.md

 Workflows can be deployed to [ECS](https://aws.amazon.com/ecs/) or [EKS](https://aws.amazon.com/eks/) backed by [Fargate](https://aws.amazon.com/fargate/) or [EC2](https://aws.amazon.com/ec2/) using [deploy configuration](/build-engine/docs/deploy-configuration) for the AWS target environment.

-The workflow runtime requires persistence for storing workflow definitions and execution state, this is provided by a set of DynamoDB tables that are created when the workflow is deployed.
+The workflow runtime requires persistence for storing workflow execution state, this is provided by a set of DynamoDB tables that are created when the workflow is deployed.
 The DynamoDB tables are provisioned with on-demand capacity mode by default, this can be changed to provisioned capacity mode in the deploy configuration.

 :::note
 DynamoDB was chosen as the persistence layer for the workflow runtime in AWS environments as it provides a scalable and highly available NoSQL database that is more than sufficient for the requirements of the workflow runtime.